-Engraved on the barrel is 'Word Gauge' and 'Made in Italy'.
+Engraved on the barrel are 'Word Gauge' and 'Made in Italy'.

 Color: Black with Yellow ink window

-Dimensions: 5.375 inches long when closed; 6.5 inches long when cap is posted
+Dimensions: 5.375 inches long when closed; 6.5 inches long when the cap is posted

 Fountain Pen: Closed 5.53 inches – Posted 6.88 inches – Weight 25 gms